-No significant changes in the state of affairs of the company occurred during the financial year, other than the matters referred to in Note 15.
+No significant changes in the state of affairs of the company occurred during the financial year.

 Principal Activity

 The principal activities of the Company involved the administration of government and non-government funded programs during the financial year.
 These involved: